Chouffy/chouffy.github.io/notes/languages/Batch.md

     * Create `mkdir`
 * Files & folder
     * Rename `REN` or `rename`
+    * Use a drag-n-dropped file in a batch: `"%~1"`
+    * Shortcut to start a command line in the current directory: create a bat file containing `@cmd`
 * Variables stored into a file
     * Save `echo %var%>filename`
     * Load `set /p var=<filename`